 The first year of the NGCM doctoral programme comprised two semesters of taught material (60 CATS credits each) tailored to the needs and interests of each student, followed by an Industry Summer Project (60 credits).

-Our motivation behind and more details about this programme are given provided in this blog entry.
+Our motivation behind, and more details about, this programme are provided here.

 90 of the 120 credits of taught material were compulsory, introducing fundamental concepts, tools and methodologies, while the remaining 30 credits were optional modules that were chosen by the student to complement their research interests and background and prepare them for the research component of their doctorate.
 These optional modules covered research questions and approaches relevant in a particular problem domain (e.g., turbulence modelling), or introduce advanced modelling methods (e.g., agent-based modelling).
 The optional 30 credits could also be used, fully or partially, to carry out a small research project during the first year.